pa11y/pa11y/README.md

 Pa11y CI has a few of its own configurations which you can set as well:

   - `concurrency`: The number of tests that should be run in parallel.
 Defaults to `2`.
+  - `useIncognitoBrowserContext`: Run test with an isolated incognito browser context, stops cookies being shared and modified between tests.
+Defaults to `false`.

 ### URL configuration